aogle1/Lab-10-ao-student/ANSWERS.md

    - Written part: Discuss how ClosestFirstIterator and RandomWalkIterator work.

       - RandomWalkIterator randomly takes a path starting from a random vertex.
-ClosestFirstIterator will start taking a path at a connected vertex then travesrses regardless of vertex connections.
+ClosestFirstIterator will start taking a path at a connected vertex then traverses regardless of vertex connections.

    - Written part: Give two or three examples of how/why a real-world map might require more than four colors.

       - If a country has a portion of its territory not connected to the mainland a fith color could be necessary.
-      -
+      - If a country splits in two and a new country is created, such as South Sudan, a new color could be necessary.